-I set up Q-Art in 2008 whilst a BA fine art student at Goldsmiths in order to break down the barriers to art education and contemporary art.
+I set up Q-Art in 2008 whilst a BA fine art student at Goldsmiths in order to break down the barriers to art education and contemporary art and share practice across art schools.
 I was motivated to set up the organisation in response to the barriers – tangible and intangible – that I faced as a first generation student entering and then progressing through undergraduate level fine art education.
 In addition to running Q-Art I am an Associate Fellow of the Higher Education Academy, a Fellow of the Royal Society of Arts, and a World Economic Forum Global Shaper.
 I am on the steering group of NAFAE (National Association of Fine Art Education) and a member of the All Party Parliamentary Group for Art, Craft and Design Education.
-I have worked as a Research Assistant at The Glasgow School of Art, and as a freelance researcher for CHEAD (The Council for Higher Education in Art & Design) and a-n.
+I have worked as a Research Assistant at The Glasgow School of Art, and as a freelance researcher for CHEAD (The Council for Higher Education in Art & Design), The Arts Society, and a-n.
 I am due to begin an Ed D at the Institute of Education in September 2017.

 I graduated from Goldsmiths in 2010 and have been involved with Q-Art ever since.
 I share our goal of breaking down barriers to art education and the contemporary art world.
 I am particularly concerned about the arts being undervalued and squeezed out of compulsory education, and the impact this has on access to art education at FE and HE level.